Shajan/CS/web/React/concepts.md

-# Understanding React by Following What Actually Happens
+# React concepts

-This document explains React by following what happens at runtime.
+This document explains React by following what actually happens when a program runs.
+It clearly distinguishes between what the developer writes and what React does.

 No prior React or UI framework knowledge is assumed.

 ---

-## What React Is Trying to Do
+## What React Is For

-React exists to solve a simple problem:
+React is designed to solve one problem:

-You have some data.
+You have data.
-You want the screen to reflect that data.
+You want a screen that reflects that data.
 When the data changes, the screen should update automatically.

-Instead of manually updating the screen, React asks you to **describe what the UI should look like**, and React takes responsibility for updating the screen.
+Instead of manually updating the screen, React asks you to describe what the UI should look like.
+React then takes responsibility for keeping the screen in sync with the data.

 ---